Andrehatlo/andrehatlo.github.io/_pages/about.md

   - Ski, snowboarding.
   - Keeping up with my favourite tv-shows.
   - Playing with my dog.
-  - Hanging out friends and my better half.
+  - Hanging out with friends and my better half.

 ## Phrases i live by: